Learn about helpful tools for keeping your mouth, teeth, and gums healthy.

 Some physical changes can make brushing and flossing harder.
 These include:

-Toothbrushes with large or built‑up handles improve grip.
-They also reduce strain on the fingers and joints.
+Toothbrushes with large, wide, or built‑up handles improve grip.
+This can reduce strain on the fingers and joints while brushing.

 Toothpaste dispensers, floss holders, and similar tools help reduce the need for fine finger movements.